Ouail-01/Hello-Microverse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse
+I would like to thank Microverse.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>